Pair-Kondo effect: a mechanism for time-reversal broken superconductivity in UTe$_2$: Introduction

-However, the presence of an accidental degeneracy of $T_c$ is hard to reconcile with experiments~\cite{braithwaite2019} that do not observe any split in $T_c$ below a finite amount of pressure.
-In contrast, accidentally degenerate transition temperatures should split linearly in the presence of non-symmetry breaking perturbations~\cite{zinkl2021}, such as pressure.
-The vanishing of the splitting over an extended range of pressure, rather than a single fine-tuned pressure, presents a conundrum in the observed phase diagram in Fig. \ref{fig:PhaseDiag}(b) - a second-order phase boundary cannot end at a point.
-If we eliminate the impossible, what remains is the possibility that the observed phase boundaries in Fig. \ref{fig:PhaseDiag}(b) are not all continuous transitions.
+The initial observations of potential time-reversal breaking in UTe$_2$ has motivated two scenarios: that $\mathcal{T}$-breaking at $T_c$ is present only in inhomogeneous samples~\cite{willa2021a} with split $T_c$ or there is an accidental near-degeneracy between two superconducting order parameters, with the split in $T_c$ being below experimental resolution in samples with high $T_c$ and RRR.
+In~\cite{shaffer2022}, a mechanism was proposed to stabilize such an accidental degeneracy by studying the renormalization group flow of interactions in an accidentally $C_4$ symmetric bandstructure.
+However, such an accidental degeneracy should split linearly in the presence of non-symmetry breaking perturbations~\cite{zinkl2021}, such as pressure.
+The vanishing of the splitting over an extended range of pressure, rather than a single fine-tuned pressure, presents a conundrum in the observed phase diagram in Fig. \ref{fig:PhaseDiag}(b) - two second-order phase boundaries cannot merge into one~\footnote{The phase diagram in \cite{braithwaite2019,aoki2020multiple} is constructed from the bulk specific heat on two different samples, making effects of inhomogeneity or impurity phase unlikely to explain it.} This observation also poses a clear challenge for the scenario of single-component superconductivity at low pressures, including the ambient pressure systems.
+The possibility that we explore in this work is that the observed phase boundaries in Fig. \ref{fig:PhaseDiag}(b) are not all continuous second-order transitions.